 Managing your Online Identity

 Your online identity or brand is defined by any and all online information that exists about you, whether you created it or not.
 Social networking sites, including Facebook, are part of your public image.
 The material you post and the things you write will influence an employer's or graduate schools’ impression of you, for better or for worse.
-Employers, graduate schools, and other programs use social media sites and information in their recruitment and selection processes.
+Employers, graduate schools, and other programs can use social media sites and information gathered from them in their recruitment and selection processes.
 Know what is out there with your name on it.
 If you can Google it, so can someone else.

 Check Your Current Online Identity